EigenvoidDev/dbd-user-client/README.md

 3. The account that you are logged in to owns Dead by Daylight.
 4. Dead by Daylight is installed and updated to the latest version.

-Once the above requirements are met, from the project's root directory, run:
+Once the above requirements are met, run the following command from the project's root directory:
 ```
 npm start
 ```